 The slip resistance achieved from a sandblasted finish can vary depending on the depth and gradient of the sandblasted finish.
-Slip resistance of a glass floor is measured using Pendulum Test Values (PTV), anything over 36 is accepted as a slip resistant finish.
-In most instances a sandblasted finish will achieve a PTV of 50 which is
+The slip resistance of a glass floor is measured using Pendulum Test Values (PTV), anything over 36 is accepted as a slip-resistant finish.
+In most instances, a sandblasted finish will achieve a PTV of 50 which is

 There are currently no documents for this product.